-Join Chris Mattia for an in-depth discussion in this video Creating a community of inquiry, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Creating a community of inquiry, part of Teaching Techniques: Blended Learning.

 - There is inherently something different…between renting and owning a house.…When you're renting, there's a commitment…but it's a short term commitment,…and there's always the landlord you can call…when something goes wrong.…With home ownership, there's a long term personal investment…and level of responsibility that's squarely…on your shoulders.…For many traditional classes, students can easily feel…like renters on a short, one semester lease…relying heavily on the teacher to provide the instruction.…

 In a blended course, we want to design our courses…to encourage the students to more fully invest…in ownership of their own learning.…And lean on the teacher more like a knowledgeable neighbor…to go to for guidance when stuck trying to solve a problem.…To do this we need to rethink the kind and context…of assignments that we're giving to our students.…Moving away from task based assignments…and towards authentic projects that ignite…internal passions of the students…and allowing them to have a stronger sense of ownership…

 - Humanizing course materials

 - Setting up sharing on iOS and Android devices

 - Recording audio and video

 - Creating a YouTube channel for sharing video